0xrish/httrack/README.md

-# HTTrack Website Scraper - Apify Actor
+# Scrap Any Website with Source Code

-Download complete websites using HTTrack and get them as ZIP archives.
-Perfect for creating offline backups, archiving websites, or downloading entire sites with all assets (HTML, CSS, JavaScript, images, videos).
+Download complete websites and get them as ZIP archives.
+Perfect for creating offline backups, archiving websites, or downloading entire sites with all assets.
+Includes source code.

 ## Features

-✅ **Complete Website Downloads** - Downloads entire websites with all assets
+✅ **Complete Website Downloads** - Downloads entire websites with all assets and source code
-✅ **ZIP Archive Output** - Automatically creates compressed ZIP files
+✅ **ZIP Archive Output** - Automatically creates compressed ZIP files with full source code
 ✅ **Configurable Depth** - Control how deep to follow links (1-10 levels)
 ✅ **Rate Limiting** - Respect servers with configurable download rates
 ✅ **Domain Filtering** - Stay on same domain or follow external links